Productivity

 When we make too many choices in the run of a day, our brain gets worn out, and eventually starts to look for shortcuts.
 This can lead to us making spur-of-the-moment decisions purely so we can move on from the stress of having to choose.

-While sometimes having to make a rapid decision is necessary or even beneficial (e.g. trusting your gut), in the case of decision fatigue, our brain is too tired to give us the time we need to weigh out our options correctly.
+While sometimes having to make a rapid decision is necessary or even beneficial (see: trusting your gut), in the case of decision fatigue, our brain is too tired to give us the time we need to weigh out our options correctly.
 As a result, we can end up making a choice that we later regret.

 TLDR; after a certain point, our decision making mechanism (i.e. the brain) gets overloaded and is no longer effective, and overloaded brains make poor choices.